telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/numbering-fields-provider.md

 # Using NumberingFieldsProvider

-The NumberingFieldsProvider is used for calculating the layout of the document.
+The __NumberingFieldsProvider__ is used for calculating the layout of the document.
 This is necessary when updating the fields values.
-For example to caculate the total number of pages.
+For example to calculate the total number of pages.

 ### Requirements

-To use the default implantation of the NumberingFieldsProvider you need to reference the __**Telerik.Documents.Flow.FormatProviders.Pdf.dll**__ assembly.
+To use the default implantation of the __NumberingFieldsProvider__ you need to reference the __**Telerik.Documents.Flow.FormatProviders.Pdf.dll**__ assembly.

 ### Setting the default implementation